joseorono/color-palette-manager/docs/to-do.md

 - [ ] Fix Existing Functionality
 - [ ] Enable PWA features
 - [ ] Implement IndexedDB with Dexie.js (https://dexie.org/)
+- [ ] The root `/app` directory should only contain route files.
+All other components should be moved to a separate `/components` directory, with layout components in their own `/layout` subdirectory.
+- [ ] Implement Them Switcher in the Layout component (remember we're using Shadcn/UI's default theme system) - https://ui.shadcn.com/docs/dark-mode/vite
+- [ ] The index page should be a static landing page with marketing content, not the palette generator itself.
+The app itself should be moved to a separate route like `localhost:5173/app/`.

 ## 🏗 Core Functionality
 - [ ] Implement **spacebar** trigger to generate random palettes